-We summarize how the JWST Astronomer's Proposal Tool (APT) can be used by solar system observers, describing current APT limitations and walking through examples for creating a proposal for various classes of solar system targets.
+Summary of how JWST Astronomer's Proposal Tool (APT) can be used by solar system observers, with description of current APT limitations and walk through examples for creating a proposal for various classes of solar system targets

 Main article: JWST Astronomers Proposal Tool Overview

 The JWST Astronomer's Proposal Tool (APT) is used for designing JWST proposals and contains special options for solar system ("moving") target observations.
-Steps before APT are to estimate exposure times with the Exposure Time Calculator and to quick-look your target's visibility using JPL Horizons.
-The latter could cut down the time you spend testing the schedulability of observations in APT.
+Steps before APT are to estimate exposure times with the Exposure Time Calculator and to quick-look your target's visibility using JPL Horizons and the Moving Target Visibility Tool (MTVT).
+The latter tools could cut down the time you spend testing the schedulability of observations in APT.
 With these pre-steps complete, you will be ready to start designing your APT proposal.
 A typical workflow would be:

 - Define the target.
 You have tremendous flexibility to identify specific targets and pointing positions relative to targets using a system of target Levels.
 Level 1 targets are solar system bodies directly orbiting the Sun (planets, comets, and asteroids), while Level 2 and Level 3 targets are moons of, or positions on or relative to, the specified Level 1 or Level 2 target.
 Moving targets are also divided in APT between Standard Targets and minor bodies (Asteroids and Comets).
 For Standard Targets, ephemerides can be computed using information directly accessible to and maintained by APT.
 For the minor bodies, you must supply orbital elements, either manually or by retrieving them from the JPL Horizons system using the built-in APT tool.
 See Tutorial on Creating Solar System Targets in APT.